-Faycal is an experienced economist, university instructor and senior policy expert.
+Faycal is an experienced economist, and university instructor.

 He obtained his doctorate in agricultural economics from the University of Saskatchewan.
 Faycal has received Leadership Certificates from both University of Regina and University of Saskatchewan.

-Since coming to Canada in 1998, Faycal has lived in Saskatchewan for over 16 years.
-He has lived in Regina Gardiner Park for more than 9 years.
+Since coming to Canada in 1998, Faycal has lived in Saskatchewan for over 20 years.
+He has lived in Regina Gardiner Park for nearly fifteen years.
 He and his wife, Jean, have three young children.

 Faycal has a proven track record of providing common sense solutions to many issues facing the people of Saskatchewan.
-He led the development of public policies and economic analyses in Alberta and Saskatchewan for the past decade.
+In his roles as Senior Policy Advisor and Senior Economist, he led the development of significant public policies and economic analyses in Alberta and Saskatchewan for the past fifteen years.

-He has more than a decade experience as a Senior Policy Analyst/Advisor in both provinces.
-He has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, and he is currently working for the Saskatchewan Ministry of Labour Relations and Workplace Safety.
+Faycal has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, and the Saskatchewan Ministry of Labour Relations and Workplace Safety.

 During his time with the Alberta Ministry of Human Resources, Faycal helped shape a multibillions budget, and helped launch the evaluation of Housing First Program that housed 6,400 homeless people in Alberta.